-Department of Human Services (DHS) must renew its Community and Employment Support Home and Community Based Services (CES HCBS) C waiver with CMS.
-The proposed rule is available for review at the Department of Human Services (DHS) Office of Rules Promulgation, 2nd floor Donaghey Plaza South Building, 7th and Main Streets, P. O. Box 1437, Slot S295, Little Rock, Arkansas 72203 1437.
-You may also access and download the Proposed rule at https://humanservices.arkansas.gov/do-business-with-dhs/proposed-rules/.
-Public comments must be submitted in writing at the above address or at the following email address: ORP@dhs.arkansas.gov.
-All public comments must be received by DHS no later than November 29, 2021.
+The proposed rule is available for review at the Department of Human Services (DHS) Office of Rules Promulgation, 2nd floor Donaghey Plaza South Building,7th and Main Streets, P. O. Box 1437, Slot S295, Little Rock, Arkansas 72203 1437.
+You may also access and download the proposed rule on the Medicaid website at https://medicaid.mmis.arkansas.gov/General/Comment/Comment.aspx.
+Public comments must be submitted in writing at the above address or at the following email address:ORP@dhs.arkansas.gov.All public comments must be received by DHS no later than September 26, 2020.
 Please note that public comments submitted in response to this notice are considered public documents.
+A public comment, including the commenter's name and any personal information contained within the public comment, will be made publicly available and may be seen by various people.
+A public hearing by remote access only will be held on September 14, 2020,at 1:00 p.m.